-According to Article 52 of Regulation (EU) No [Draft Interreg Regulation], the Managing Authority shall ensure that any amount paid as a result of an irregularity is recovered from the lead or sole partner.
+According to Article 52 of Regulation (EU) No 2021/1059, the Managing Authority shall ensure that any amount paid as a result of an irregularity is recovered from the lead or sole partner.
 Partners shall repay the lead partner any amounts unduly paid.
-Details on the recovery procedure will be included in the description of the management and control system to be established in accordance with Article 69 of Regulation (EU) No [Draft CPR Regulation].
+Details on the recovery procedure will be included in the description of the management and control system.